What Is California Sales Tax? (Explained for Business Owners)

 If you're doing business in California, you’ve probably collected sales tax — but do you actually know how it works, when it applies, and what the CDTFA expects from you?

 California’s sales tax rules are more complex than most states.
-One mistake can trigger a full-scale CDTFA audit — and if you're caught under-collecting or misclassifying sales, you could owe tens of thousands in back taxes, penalties, and interest.
+One mistake can trigger a full-scale CDTFA sales tax audit process — and if you’re caught under-collecting or misclassifying sales, you could owe tens of thousands in back taxes, penalties, and interest.

 In this guide, we’ll break down what sales tax is in California, who needs to collect it, what’s taxable (and what isn’t), and how to stay compliant.